Professor Elizabeth Sapey BSc, MBBS, PhD, FRCP

 UK

-More recently, Liz's interests have expanded, aiming to increase the evidence base for acute medicine, developing the first national adult/paediatric acute care research group, an academic training programme in acute medicine, and from this Birmingham gained the first NIHR funded ACL in acute medicine.
+Liz is passionate about increasing participation in research.
+She developed the first national adult/paediatric acute care research group, an academic training programme in acute medicine, and gained the UK's first NIHR funded ACL in acute medicine.

 Qualifications

-• PhD, University of Birmingham
+• BSc in Psychology, University of London.

 Biography

-Liz has gained a broad level of understanding of and experience in the organisation and analysis of Phase II – IV clinical trials and in clinical translational research.
-This trials experience led to her become the Managing Director of the NIHR/Wellcome Clinical Research Facility (Adults) within Birmingham Health Partners (University Hospital Birmingham NHS Trust, Birmingham Children’s Hospital and University of Birmingham).
+Liz has gained a broad level of understanding and experience in the organisation and analysis of Phase II – IV clinical trials and in clinical translational research.
+This trials experience led to her becoming the Managing Director of the NIHR/Wellcome Clinical Research Facility (Adults) within Birmingham Health Partners (University Hospital Birmingham NHS Trust, Birmingham Children’s Hospital and University of Birmingham).

 Teaching

-• Mentor for pre-clinical medical students
+• Mentor for pre-clinical medical students.

 Postgraduate supervision

-• 6 PhD studentships are on-going
+• 6 PhD studentships are on-going.

 Research

 First, the role of innate immunity in disease pathogenesis, especially its role in tissue damage during ageing, chronic lung disease (COPD) and acute lung infections (primarily pneumonia).
 Aberrant neutrophil functions have been implicated in the tissue damage and poor bacterial clearance seen in each of these areas.
-She has focused on how neutrophil behaviour (and cell signalling) in the presence of inflammation alters in health and disease, in particular, how inaccurate migration and reduced phagocytosis lead to increased inflammatory burden and poorer clinical outcomes.
+She has focused on how neutrophil behaviour (and cell signalling) in the presence of inflammation alters in health and disease, in particular, how inaccurate migration and reduced phagocytosis leads to increased inflammatory burden and poorer clinical outcomes.
 Liz has developed assays to study these functions in depth and has designed and led clinical trials to study the impact of interventions on neutrophil functions.
-This work is currently funded by the MRC and BLF as well as from non-commercial pharmaceutical grants.
+This work is currently funded by the MRC and Dunhill Trust as well as from non-commercial pharmaceutical grants.

 Other activities

-British Thoracic Society.
-Liz is the Chair of the British Thoracic Society Scientific and Research Committee, which shapes the scientific content of the annual BTS conference, attended by almost 3000 people.
+• Previous Chair of the British Thoracic Society Scientific and Research Committee, which shapes the scientific content of the annual BTS conference, attended by almost 3000 people.

-Acute Medicine Academic development at UoB.
+• Acute Medicine Academic development at UoB.
 Liz has started an academic training programme at UoB/UHB in order for current trainees to gain academic experience by working towards a Masters degree.
 This is the first such initiative in the UK.

 Publications